charl050/Ingenious_Monitoring/README.md

 ## First run

-To run the server, the two databases must be at the root directory of the server, like this:
+To run the server, the databases must be in the root directory of the server, like this:
  -  /inginious.sqlite
  -  /useful_data.sqlite